 Yellowstone was my first National Park visit and I was shocked at all the amazing scenery, but mostly the wildlife.

 Every time we encountered a buffalo I had to stop and take 100 pictures, which was not sitting well Eddie after the first or tenth time.
 The fresh mountain air was a bonus!

 Bucket List Check: Old Faithful

-Later that night we visited a German restaurant, Alpenhof, in the complex outside of our hotel.
+Later that night, Eddie and I visited Alpenhof, a recommended German restaurant, in the complex outside of our hotel.
 Service, ambiance, and food were all highly noteworthy.
-We dined on creamy fondue, a real treat.
+We really enjoyed the creamy cheese fondue, a real treat.

 My Heaven on Earth: Jenny Lake Lodge

 The next three days were spent at my choice of accommodations, the Jenny Lake Lodge.
 Leaving a ritzy hotel and moving to a rustic cottage was definitely a drastic change, but one that we both enjoyed immensely.